 Things that computers with artificial intelligence are good at:

-- Mundane Tasks = humans get bored and tired, machines don’t.
+- Humans can become bored and tired, but machines don’t.

-- Error free processing = AI can only make an error if the program is wrong.
+- Error-free processing = AI can only make an error if the program is wrong.
 If the program it right then the execution will be correct.
-AI gets all of its information from an online database; the difficulty is making sure that the database contains exactly what will be needed to allow the system to make correct inferences.
+AI gets all of its information from an online database.
+Databases must contain exactly the right information to allow the system to make correct inferences.

 - Taking the risk = Artificial Intelligence machines are doing jobs humans either can’t do or would have to do very carefully, such as space exploration.
 The Mars rover Curiosity is freely roaming Mars as it examines the landscape and determines the best path to take.
 The result is that Curiosity is learning to think for itself and make decisions about the best paths to travel.